tracktownsoftware/MicrosoftWinFormsDesignerSDK_Test1/README.md

 ## update (2020-May-20) Reading application settings fails in NET6 WinForms designer
 To reproduce using the MyButtonLibrary nuget package:
+1) MyButtonLibrary has an application setting "HelloWorld" that contains a string value.
+This setting will be accessed in the tests beow at runtime and then at design-time.
-1) In VS2022 make a new NET6 WinForms project
+2) In VS2022 make a new NET6 WinForms project
-2) Copy \Pack\package\MyButtonLibrary.1.0.90.nupkg to a local Nuget feed and in your NET6 WinForms project add a Nuget reference to it
+3) Copy \Pack\package\MyButtonLibrary.1.0.90.nupkg to a local Nuget feed and in your NET6 WinForms project add a Nuget reference to it
-3) From VS2022 tools window drag and drop MyButton control onto Form1
+4) From VS2022 tools window drag and drop MyButton control onto Form1
-4) Run the app and click the MyButton control.
+5) Run the app and click the MyButton control.
 The button text changes.
 This shows that application settings can be accessed at runtime.
-5) Stop the app to return to design mode
+6) Stop the app to return to design mode
-6) In the Form1 window right-click the MyButton control to access the design-time context menu.
+7) In the Form1 window right-click the MyButton control to access the design-time context menu.
 Select "Reading application settings fails in NET6 WinForms designer..."
-7) You will get an exception "The settings property 'HelloWorld' was not found.
+8) You will get an exception "The settings property 'HelloWorld' was not found.
 This is caused by MyButton application settings failing in the designer.
-8) The output window contains: REQUEST FAILURES: Designers/InvokeDesignerAction Microsoft.DotNet.DesignTools.Client.DesignToolsServerException: The settings property 'HelloWorld' was not found.
+9) The output window contains: REQUEST FAILURES: Designers/InvokeDesignerAction Microsoft.DotNet.DesignTools.Client.DesignToolsServerException: The settings property 'HelloWorld' was not found.

 # MicrosoftWinFormsDesignerSDK_Test1